-Snorkel cruises let you bask on a boat in the sun (or shade) with live music, food, and drinks, then stop by the snorkeling spots for a little underwater exporation.
-The Pelican Adventures cruise also brings you to the S.S.
-Antilla, a famous WWII shipwreck that is one of the largest in the Caribbean.
+Snorkel cruises let you bask on a boat in the sun (or shade) with live music, food, and drinks, then stop by the snorkeling spots for a little underwater exploration.
+This private snorkel tour will get you out on and underneath the water to explore more of this island!

 Spend the Day with Flamingos

 This is one of the top things to do in Aruba!
 Renaissance Island is a private island for guests of the Renaissance Resort & Casino, so it’s away from the crowds though you can share company with flamingos on one of the beaches.
 Even if you are not staying at this hotel, you can purchase a day pass to the island to snap a picture with the pink beauties for a postcard-worthy photo.

 If you don’t mind getting up early, take a sunrise horseback ride to the conchi, or natural pool, surrounded by volcanic rock on Aruba’s north side.
 Take in the colors of the landscape, and when you reach the pool, you’ll be ready for a swim.
 There aren’t any ready amenities — just lots of natural beauty.
 You can book this tour here.